rohitvuppala/rohitvuppala/README.md

 I'm Rohit Vuppala and
 * :mortar_board: I'm a PhD student in Mechanical and Aerospace Engineering at the Oklahoma State University
 * :telescope: I'm currently working on developing machine learning based reduced order models and deep learning model for scientific problems
+* 🔍 I'm currently looking for roles in developing Research Software and Machine Learning/AI techinques for scientific applications.

 ### Tech Stack